aeraposo/Data-410-Raposo/final.md

 #### Model Selection
 Next, I modeled the relationship between the independent variables (selected using aforementioned algorithm) and the dependent variable (quantity of saturated fat consumed) using numerous modeling techniques.
-The model types I will compare are Locally Weighted Regression (Lowess), Random Forest Regression, and Generalized Additive Modeling
+The model types I will compare are  Random Forest Regression, and Generalized Additive Modeling.

+#####

-##### Lowess
+##### Random Forest Regressor
-Because the reduced dataset still contains over 50 features and over 32,000 observatins, Lowess is unable to regress due to maximum runtime constraints.
-After reducing the model to just 10 features -
+Next, I moved on to the random forest